chesterbr/ruby2600/README.md

 - *Tennis*
 - *Donkey Kong*

+You can load most 2K and 4K carts and try them out.

 Speed is very low: about ~2 FPS (from the expected 60) on a 2.3Ghz computer.
+An [accelerated video](www.youtube.com/watch?v=S3qAOu41CxE) shows how the emulator would run in full speed.

 Also, no sound is emulated, nor any controllers other than the console switches and player 0 joystick.